mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } SenderData;
 ~~~

-When constructing an SenderData from a Sender object, the sender MUST verify
+When constructing a SenderData object from a Sender object, the sender MUST verify
 Sender.sender_type is `member` and use Sender.leaf_index for
 SenderData.leaf_index.